jasminepvo/100devs/journal.md

-• Started and finished Class 30 lecture on Youtube<br>
-• Started and finished Class 31 lecture on Youtube<br>
-• Started and finished Class 33 lecture on Youtube<br>
-• Started and finished Class 34 lecture on Youtube<br>
-• Started and finished Class 35 lecture on Youtube<br>
 • Started and finished Class 36 lecture on Youtube<br>
 • Started and finished Class 37 lecture on Youtube<br>
 • Started and finished Class 38 lecture on Youtube<br>